libretro/beetle-psx-libretro/README.md

 ## Running

 To run this core, the "system directory" must be defined if running in RetroArch.
-The PSX BIOS must be placed there and must be named scph5500.bin, scph5501.bin and/or scph5502.bin for Japanese, NA and/or EU regions respectively.
+The PSX BIOS must be placed there and must be named <tt>scph5500.bin</tt>, <tt>scph5501.bin</tt> and/or <tt>scph5502.bin</tt> for Japanese, NA and/or EU regions respectively.
+The file names are case sensitive.

 Memory cards will be saved to "save directory", memory card #1 is saved using libretro's standard interface.
 The rest of memory cards are saved using Mednafen's standard mechanism.
 You might have to rename your old memory cards to gamename.srm.